EastonThewes/taren/Taren (World)/Regions/Caerwyn/Regions/Vaeldrin/Vaeldrin Settlements/Valleyrest/Places/The Expanding Cave.md

 # The Tavern
 The players are gathered at *[[Valleyrest]]* in the evening on a dreary and rainy day.
-There are about thirty people gathered in the tavern enjoy
+There are about thirty people gathered in the tavern enjoying dinner and socializing.
+Suddenly the door flies open an standing int he doorway is a Human woman, drenched from the rain outside.
+She is hyperventil